DianaMayalo/Phase-2-Project/README.md

 ---

 ## Project Synopsis
 In the dynamic realm of filmmaking, understanding the elements that contribute to a movie's success is paramount.
-This analysis aims to dissect various facets of movies—ranging from genres and budgets to runtimes and ratings, to identify trends and correlations that can inform strategic decisions in movie production and distribution.
+This analysis aims to dissect various facets of movies, ranging from genres and budgets to runtimes and ratings, to identify trends and correlations that can inform strategic decisions in movie production and distribution.

 ---